Unity-Technologies/unity-cloud-python-sdk-samples/bulk_upload_cli/README.md

 ### Select the input method

-If you have a CSV respecting the template, when prompted about it, you can select yes and provide the path to the CSV file.
-Otherwise, you will be prompted about your assets location.

 Select one of the three strategies as the input method for bulk asset creation:

+- **listed in a casv respecting the CLI tool template**: Select this option if you built a CSV listing your assets location and details using the provided template.
+  * Provide the path to the csv file.
 - **in a .unitypackage file**: Select this option if your assets are in a .unitypackage file.
 The tool extracts the assets from the .unitypackage file and uploads them to the cloud.
   * Provide the path to the .unitypackage file.
 - **in a local unity project**: Select this option if your assets are in a local Unity project.